Joachim (Star Trek): Portrayal

-Mark Tobin

-Mark Tobin played Joaquin in "Space Seed".
-He also played a Klingon in the episode "Day of the Dove".

 Judson Scott

-In Star Trek II: The Wrath of Khan, Joachim was played by Judson Scott.
-However, Scott's name does not appear in the credits.
-According to TV Guide, Scott's agent was in negotiations with Paramount Pictures to get Scott high billing, but the tactic backfired and Scott wound up with no credit at all.

-While this was one of a few Star Trek roles for Scott, he:

-made his most memorable Trek appearance as Khan's son, Joachim, in Star Trek: The Wrath of Khan.
+While this was one of a few Star Trek roles for Scott, he: made his most memorable Trek appearance as Khan's son, Joachim, in Star Trek: The Wrath of Khan.
 Not only did he get a featured role in the best Star Trek movie ever, but he got to play opposite Ricardo Montalbán.
 The two entered into a friendship which is still alive and well today.
 Recently, when Ricardo received a lifetime achievement award, Judson was the presenter.

-Scott also played a Brekkan in Star Trek: The Next Generation's "Symbiosis" (opposite Star Trek II co-star Merritt Butrick) and a Romulan in Star Trek: Voyager's "Message in a Bottle".
-Scott still makes appearances at science fiction conventions and has his own fan club composed mostly of Star Trek fans.
+Scott also played a Brekkan in Star Trek: The Next Generations "Symbiosis" (opposite Star Trek II co-star Merritt Butrick) and a Romulan in Star Trek: Voyagers "Message in a Bottle".
+As of 2003, Scott still made appearances at science fiction conventions and had his own fan club composed mostly of Star Trek fans.

 Character history

 Eugenics Wars

 Joaquin was born in the 20th century on Earth.
 In 1993, Khan is among 40 "supermen" who seize control of Earth.
 Khan, along with Joaquin and his other disciples, ruled Southeast Asia and half of the Middle East.

 According to dialog in the Star Trek: Enterprise episode "Borderland", the Eugenics Wars of the 1990s was a conflict between genetic "augments" that lead to 30 million deaths.
 In the wake of this turmoil, Khan, Joaquin, and 82 other followers escaped Earth aboard the SS Botany Bay, a modified freighter that carried them in suspended animation for nearly 300 years.